ehuss/Sublime-Column-Select/README.md

 - Alt-Shift-Home: Up until the beginning of the document.
 - Alt-Shift-End: Down until the end of the document.

+- Ctrl-Alt-Right-click: Select current column in all lines from the cursor to the row where you clicked.

 OS X:

 - Ctrl-Shift-Up / Ctrl-Alt-Down: Up/down one line.
 - Ctrl-Shift-PageUp / Ctrl-Alt-PageDown: Up/down one page.
 - Ctrl-Shift-Home: Up until the beginning of the document.
 - Ctrl-Shift-End: Down until the end of the document.

+- Ctrl-Shift-Right-click: Select current column in all lines from the cursor to the row where you clicked.

 If you want to use a different keystroke, go to "Preferences" then "Key Bindings - User", and add an entry like this: